-The Data-led Education Equity Program (DEEP) is a University of Sydney sponsored initiative that enables Janison to provide 5,000 free-of-charge Reach student benchmaking tests to schools in target communities within NSW, as well as a number of ICAS academic competition tests, over the next two years.
+The Data-led Education Equity Program (DEEP) is a University of Sydney sponsored initiative that enables Janison to provide the following valuable assessment tools to target NSW school communities, free-of-charge:

 Considering enrolling your school in DEEP?
 Learn more about the program and how you can get involved.